 Make baby Bath time fun with DK's new Squeaky Baby Bath Book series.
 Safe for baby and perfect for bathtime fun or highchair play, the book is packed with bright pictures of baby animals, squashy, waterproof pages, and a built-in squeaker making baby bath time fun for your little one.

 Part of the Ladybird best-selling Baby Touch range, this baby book contains a range of bright, high-contrast characters and faces to help stimulate your baby’s developing eyesight from birth.
 There is also a cute mirror at the back for your baby to smile at.

 One for the cat lovers out there, this touchy-feely book encourages your baby to touch and feel the tactile patches.
 The bold illustrations are designed with little ones in mind, and spotting the white mouse on every page helps develop problem-solving skills.

 Designed for babies from birth to six months, this book is perfect for tummy time.
 Say hello to familiar faces and play peekaboo with the peepholes.
-The contrasting colours, bold patterns and mirror are designed to focus developing eyes.
+The contrasting colours, bold patterns and mirror are designed to focus on developing eyes.

 Stroke, tickle and touch the different animals and let little hands feel how soft the kitten feels compared to the scaley lizard.
 They’ll be learning as they play, and the tactile book aids development.